 Men are less accustomed to seek this help or support and this is true for middle-aged men or seniors.
 With lesser outlets to vent out, men sometimes also blame themselves for the breakdown of their marriage and loneliness becomes his status quo.

 “Often many men who are very committed to their marriage make it their identity much like women and so when they are rejected, their sense of loss is higher.
-Men have more internalising reactions than externalising and internalising is a form of bashing which rots the core from inside that is why men have a lot worse reaction to divorce than women.”
+Men have more internalizing reactions than externalizing and internalizing is a form of bashing which rots the core from inside that is why men have a lot worse reaction to divorce than women.
+They become more lonely after divorce.”

 While women bring a lot of stability and earthiness to a man’s life in a marriage she also ends up being his emotional anchor.
-However with the absence of their wives who may chide them for undesirable behaviour, men tend to fall back on old, unhealthy habits.
-Being alone after divorce many tend to take to alcohol, drugs or binge-eating to fill the void and loneliness in their lives for that dopamine boost as there is nothing else they can turn to.
-Break-ups can be tough on men.
+However, with the absence of their wives who may chide them for undesirable behaviour, men tend to fall back on old, unhealthy habits.

 5. Physical, psychological stress